outdreamer/build-a-cure/docs/tasks/examples.md

 							- intent: filter adjacent operations by restrictive conditions like solution requirements (metrics)
 						- intent: substitute source with target value & reverse-engineer source value
 							- intent: filter components by equivalent components of source/target values

+	- identify similar interface components (like concepts/structures) in other systems & solutions used to solve relevant problems in those systems, then convert & apply solutions from similar interface components to solve the problem in the original system

 ## insight paths optimizing for an attribute like efficiency (using fewest resources, with relatively good accuracy)